Academic Integrity Policy

 After all avenues of redress afforded by the College’s published policies and procedures have been exhausted, if a student feels that a fair and reasonable resolution was not achieved, students hereby also are advised of their right to file a complaint with the Georgia Nonpublic Postsecondary Education Commission (GNPEC).
 A copy of the “GNPEC Authorized School Complaint Form: may be found on the agency’s web site at www.gnpec.ga.gov

-Content on this page and in the catalog policy is a combination of portions of integrity polices at UCSD, UC Denver, and the University of Arkansas, put together by an Academic Integrity Study Group and approved by the BPC Academic Council and Faculty Assembly.
+Content on this page and in the catalog policy is a combination of portions of integrity polices at UCSD, UC Denver, and the University of Arkansas, put together by an Academic Integrity Study Group and approved by the BPCU Academic Council and Faculty Assembly.

 Physical Address